ksu-cis300-master/Homework-6-S24-Instructions/index.md

 ## 7. Coding Requirements

 Specific coding requirements for all classes in the **Ksu.Cis300.Scheduler** project are given in what follows.
-You do not need to use the same names as those given here or shown in the class diagram as long as you follow the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/).
+In order for the unit tests to compile, you will need to use the same names for **public** members as those shown in the class diagram.
+Be sure to follow the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/) for **private** members.
 In some cases, you are required to break the code into more **private** methods than what are described.
 You may include even more **private** methods if you believe that improves the code.

 ### 7.1.
 The Node Class